hayj/SystemTools/README.md

     pb.tic()
 ```

-If you work on a terminal, it will automatically display informations more frenquently and replace the current line to do not spam the output.
+If you work on a terminal, it will automatically display informations more frenquently and replace the current line.

 Init parameters are ([see the code for more information](https://github.com/hayj/SystemTools/blob/master/systemtools/duration.py#L179)):

  * **message**: will display this message at each `tic()`
  * **printRatio**: display a message at each `printRatio * iterationAmount` times you call `tic()`.
-Default is 0.2.
+Default is 0.1, meaning it will display 10%, 20%...

 `tic()` parameters are: